ChristianHaider/CoViD19UI/README.md

 The 3 data files (confirmed, deaths and recovered) are downloaded and combined into series of datapoints, each with the 3 attributes confirmed, deaths and recovered.
 The result is a list of all countries or states with its data series.
 This list is then written as JSON to a file which I copy manually into the GitHub directory and onto the server where the amber app sits (I am working on automating this).

 The latest change to the data structure is that I put the list into an envelop together with metadata (currently just the modification timestamp).
+Data (#meta #data).

 This JSON is then read by the Amber app.